...

 Shinhotaka Ropeway (新穂高ロープウェイ)

-The ropeway will bring you all the way to the magnificent Northern Japanese Alps to enjoy the fresh air and the spectacular panoramic view, 2000 meters above the ground!
+The ropeway will take you to the magnificent Northern Japanese Alps, where you can enjoy the fresh air and a spectacular panoramic view, 2000 meters above the ground!

 Shinhotaka-Ropeway-Takayama-Gifu-Japan